 For detailed step-by-step pictures of how to make a fruit sorbet, be sure to check out my post for Fresh Strawberry Sorbet.

-Don’t forget, snap a picture and tag me on Instagram @julieseatsandtreats and be sure to comment below with a rating!
+Don’t forget, snap a picture and tag me on Instagram @julieseatsandtreats and be sure to comment below with a 5 star rating!
 I’d love to get your take on this delicious treat!

 - 10 peaches, peeled, pitted, and sliced